Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

-### How much work must the Developers complete for each Product Backlog item they select for a Sprint? (choose the best answer)
+### How much work must the Developers complete for each Product Backlog Item they select for a Sprint? (choose the best answer)

-- [x] Enough so that each Product Backlog item they select meets the Definition of Done.
+- [x] Enough so that each Product Backlog Item they select meets the Definition of Done.
 - [ ] Analysis, design, programming, testing and documentation.
 - [ ] As much as it can fit into the Sprint.
 - [ ] All development work and at least some testing.